Beginner’s Guide To Pachinko

 As balls rain down across the pins, most will fall into the bottom tray and be lost.
 But if a ball lands in the special winning pocket, it activates a slot-style mechanism on the machine’s digital display.

 If the reels align correctly, the machine enters “fever mode”, rewarding the player with a cascade of balls, flashing lights, and thrilling animations.
+After a jackpot, players can enter a special mode that increases their chances of winning more balls.

 The Rewards